weitzwoman/Go_Fish/README.md

 Output: five cards shown

 #### 3. Draw five cards for the computer and indicate to the user the computer has five mystery cards.
+Output: Computer Card Count: 5

 #### 4. Allow the user to ask the computer for a rank of card he/she wants (follows Go Fish standard rules and users are only allowed to ask for cards in his/her hand).
-Input: 4
-Output: 4 of Clubs

 #### 4.1.
 If a match, card is added to user hand.
 User continues turn.
-Input:
+Input: 4
 Output: 4 of Clubs added to hand

 #### 4.2.
 If not a match, computer tells user to "Go Fish", and user draws random deck card.